skelleyboy/hugo-starter-project/README.md

 Atlas provides the following features out of the box:

-* Pre configured support for Hugo Pipes, with SASS and Autoprefixer
+* Pre configured support for Hugo Pipes, with SASS, PurgeCSS and Autoprefixer
 * Environment driven `robots.txt` file (disallows robots on everything other than production)
 * Base HTML templates with easy customisation/extension
 * [Configuration](/netlify.toml) for Netlify deployments